 What is an Excess and what does it mean?

-Under the terms of your comprehensive policy you are responsible for the first agreed amount of any claim made, please refer to your policy schedule for the specific amount.
+Under the terms of your policy you are responsible for the first agreed amount of any claim made, please refer to your policy schedule for the specific amount.
 Please note your excess may be made up of compulsory and voluntary amounts, in which case both will apply.

 The excess is the amount you have to pay for every claim for loss of or damage to your vehicle and applies regardless of who was to blame for the incident.
 You will be required to pay your excess directly to the garage upon completion of repairs.
-In the event your vehicle is declared a total loss, you excess will be deducted from any settlement.
+In the event your vehicle is declared a total loss, your excess will be deducted from any settlement.